 | Assembly | 4.8 | No assembly requirement simplified setup |

-| Cooling / Breathability | 3.6 | Cozy fabric; deep seat held more heat in long sessions |
+| Cooling / Breathability | 3.6 | Cozy fabric; the deep seat held more heat over time |

 | Seat Comfort | 4.7 | The best sprawl-and-nap comfort in the lineup |

-| Back Support | 4.1 | Supportive enough, but upright posture benefits from a pillow |
+| Back Support | 4.1 | Supportive enough, but upright sitting benefits from a pillow |

 | Seat Depth Fit | 3.8 | Excellent for lounging; too deep for some petite sitters |

-| Durability | 4.4 | Platform foundation build felt stable and consistent |
+| Durability | 4.4 | Platform-foundation build felt stable and consistent |

-| Ease of Cleaning | 3.6 | Fabric looks great, but needs regular lint/pet-hair attention |
+| Ease of Cleaning | 3.6 | Looks great, but needs regular lint and pet-hair attention |

-| Layout Practicality | 3.7 | Comfort is huge, and so is the footprint |
+| Layout Practicality | 3.7 | Huge comfort, but an equally big footprint |

-| Value | 4.0 | Strong comfort; pricing climbs compared with the smaller models |
+| Value | 4.0 | Big comfort, but it costs more than the smaller models |

 | Overall Score | 4.3 | The top pick for deep lounging—if you have the space |